 - Different sleep cycles or schedules

-- You have kids who want to sleep in the bed with you
+- Additional kids or animals sleeping in the bed with you

 If sharing the bed has gotten difficult or uncomfortable, don’t put up with it.
 Whether comfort or another person is the source of your sleep woes, there’s always a solution.